ergochat/ergo/docs/MANUAL.md

 1. `nick-reservation-method: strict`
 1. `force-nick-equals-account: true`

-These settings imply that any registered account name can be treated as synonymous with a nickname; anyone using the nickname is necessarily logged into the account, and anyone logged intot he account is necessarily using the nickname.
+These settings imply that any registered account name can be treated as synonymous with a nickname; anyone using the nickname is necessarily logged into the account, and anyone logged into the account is necessarily using the nickname.

 Under these circumstances, users can follow the following steps: